 Though it’s possible to become a therapist without a psychology degree, a master’s in counseling can help you pursue a variety of counseling careers.
 Some potential options are helping those who have experienced childhood trauma, providing support for mental health and addiction issues, or working in the criminal justice system.

-People with a master’s in counseling often pursue careers as mental health counselors, correctional treatment counselors, or marriage and family therapists.
+People with a master’s in counseling often find careers as mental health counselors, correctional treatment counselors, or marriage and family therapists.

 Earning a master’s in criminal justice can help you obtain a job working alongside law enforcement professionals.
 You might provide treatment and support to juvenile and adult offenders or work in policy development and advocacy.